Smiling couple in a red car showing a phone with auto insurance quote options, with a mother and daughter walking near the beach in the background.

 What Loya Full Coverage May Include

 When drivers ask for Loya full coverage, they are usually asking for more than minimum liability.
-Fred Loya’s coverage page lists several coverage options, including liability, comprehensive, collision, medical payments, rental reimbursement, and roadside assistance [1].
-Your actual quote may include some or all of these, depending on your state, vehicle, driver profile, and selected options.
+Fred Loya’s coverage information describes liability, vehicle coverage such as collision and comprehensive, medical coverage, uninsured motorist coverage and additional options such as roadside assistance and rental reimbursement [1].
+Your actual quote may include some or all of these, depending on your state, vehicle, driver profile and selected options.

 Coverage What it generally does Why it matters